 Never before has disease prevention and health promotion been more important, as evidenced by the COVID-19 pandemic.
 The minor in Epidemiology provides students foundational knowledge of the distribution and determinants of diseases-a growing field essential for public health.
-Students develop basic skills in epidemiology and biostatistics and apply those skills to specific topic-based courses, such as Burden of Disease, Disease Outbreak, and Public Health Biology.
+Students develop basic skills in epidemiology and biostatistics and apply those skills to specific topic-based courses, such as Disease Outbreak and Public Health Biology.
 This is a valuable minor for students majoring in any of the pre-health tracks or other science-related majors.